 To address those challenges, Ham and I decided we needed to move on from Excel.
 When we researched portfolio management platforms, we found nothing that met our needs.
 Having spent most of our careers in the software industry, we launched our own startup and set out to build a powerful portfolio management solution to address the challenges of managing and valuing venture investments.
 Today we use Seraf to track the Launchpad group portfolio, as well as our personal portfolios and all three of the funds we operate.
 Thousands of angels, VCs, family offices, accelerators and angel groups around the world have joined us, making Seraf the leader in early stage portfolio management.

-Although the people who claim venture capital is a totally unregulated business are pretty much correct, this is not the same as saying it is a simple business.
+Although the people who claim venture capital is a totally unregulated business are pretty much correct (even factoring in the SEC’s 2023 reporting rules, the regulation here is very light), this is not the same as saying it is a simple business.
 Properly designing and running a venture capital fund is actually a fairly complex endeavor that requires mastery over many legal, accounting and tax concepts.
 With help and advice from experts these concepts can be mastered well enough to get your fund up and running, but even then there will be very significant ongoing accounting, reporting and tax filing work.
 That is the reality of the VC business.
 LPs are sophisticated and there is nothing informal about this industry.
 This reality should not scare away people who believe they are well-suited for the work, but it must be appreciated so that would-be fund managers understand what they are getting themselves into before quitting their day job.